A Comprehensive Client Resource

-Many individuals share a deep connection with their pets and consider them to be beloved members of the family.
-Metropolitan Veterinary Associates acknowledges the remarkable relationship people share with their furry loved-ones and offers a compassionate care service for clients who are faced with challenging circumstances regarding their pets.
-If you are interested in receiving additional support and would appreciate speaking with our compassionate care coordinator, please call 610-666-1050 or email.
+Many individuals share a profound bond with their pets and consider them to be beloved members of the family.
+Metropolitan Veterinary Associates acknowledges the remarkable relationship people share with their furry loved-ones and offers a complimentary compassionate care service for clients who are faced with challenging circumstances regarding their pets.
+If you are interested in gaining further insight and would find it meaningful to connect with our compassionate care coordinator, please call 610-666-1050 or email.

 SOME BENEFITS OF THE COMPASSIONATE CARE SERVICE INCLUDE:

-- Offer a listening ear during moments of concern and uncertainty.
+- Offer an objective listening ear during moments of stress, concern, and uncertainty.

 - Assist clients with processing and making difficult treatment and care decisions.